-Chris is in his tenth season on the Wenatchee Wild coaching staff since the teams inception in 2008.
-As assistant coach, Chris has helped and worked with 5 NCAA Division I, 3 WHL and 2 NHL drafted goaltenders.
+Chris has been a part of the Wenatchee Wild coaching staff since the teams inception in 2008.
+As assistant coach, Chris has helped and worked with 8 NCAA Division I, 3 WHL and 2 NHL drafted goaltenders.

 Prior to joining the Wenatchee Wild, Chris spent the 2007-08 season as a graduate assistant at Division I Minnesota State University – Mankato (WCHA).

 Chris played college hockey for the Minnesota State University -Mankato Mavericks from 2003 to 2007, when he graduated with a Bachelor of Science degree in Sports Management and a minor in Marketing.
 Chris was a member of the WCHA All-Academic team from 2004-2007 and received the Mavericks Most Improved Player in 2004-05.
 He was honored in the 2007 WCHA Final Five program for his volunteer work in the Mankato community.

-Before moving on to college, Chris played junior hockey from 2001 to 2003 in the BCHL and was a member of the 2001-02 Fred Page Champion Victoria Salsa.
+Before moving on to college, Chris played junior hockey from 2001 to 2003 in the BCHL and was a member of the 2001-02 Fred Page Cup Champion Victoria Salsa.

 He co-founded Bench Metrics (http://www.benchmetricshockey.com), a hockey analytics software company which serves teams from the NHL through youth hockey, as well as co-authored a chapter on Special Teams with George Gwozdecky in the recently published “The Hockey Coaches Bible” by Joe Bertagna.